crashoverride777/swifty-ads/README.md

 NOTE: - This method will set a removedAds bool to true in the Ads.swift helper.
 This ensures you only have to call this method to remove Ads and afterwards all the "Ads.sharedInstance.show..." methods will not fire anymore and therefore require no further editing.

-For permanent storage you will need to create your own "removedAdsProduct" bool and save it in something like NSUserDefaults, Keychain or NSCoding and than call this method when your app launches.
+For permanent storage you will need to create your own "removedAdsProduct" bool and save it in something like NSUserDefaults, Keychain or a class using NSCoding and than call this method when your app launches.

 - To pause/resume tasks in your app/game when Ads are viewed you can implement the delegate methods if needed